celo-org/celo-monorepo/packages/docs/README.md

 Try Celo out:

+- [Using the Web Wallet](getting-started/using-the-web-wallet.md) on the Alfajores Testnet
 - [Using the Mobile Wallet](getting-started/using-the-mobile-wallet.md) on the Alfajores Testnet
 - [Introduction to the CLI ](command-line-interface/introduction.md)on the Alfajores Testnet